Rise to Success: Career Highlights of Harrison Barnes

 From career breakthroughs to professional milestones, explore how Harrison Barnes made an impact.

-Harrison Barnes is an American professional basketball player currently with the San Antonio Spurs.
-Drafted 7th overall by the Golden State Warriors in 2012 after playing college basketball for the North Carolina Tar Heels, Barnes won an NBA championship with the Warriors in 2015.
-He also earned a gold medal representing the United States at the 2016 Summer Olympics.
+Harrison Barnes is a professional basketball player currently playing for the San Antonio Spurs in the NBA.
+Drafted 7th overall in 2012 by the Golden State Warriors after playing college basketball at the University of North Carolina, Barnes won an NBA championship with the Warriors in 2015.
+He also won a gold medal representing the United States at the 2016 Summer Olympics.

 On March 29, 2012, Harrison Barnes announced that he was entering the 2012 NBA draft.